 With every change in life, comes reason for celebration!
 We are thrilled to welcome Sr. Meaghan Patterson, SSJ MSW as the new Executive Director of Dawn's Place.
 We sat down to talk with her about her background, her plans for Dawn's Place, and what inspires her to continue striving toward healing and recovery for residents.
 Below, you can find a glimpse of what we learned and the wonderful things to come at Dawn's Place!

 A native of Philadelphia, Sr. Meaghan grew up in Northeast Philadelphia, attended Presentation BVM for grade school, and went to Cardinal Dougherty for high school.
-She is a graduate of Chestnut Hill College, with degrees from Eastern University and and Fordham University.
+She is a graduate of Chestnut Hill College, with degrees from Eastern University and Fordham University.
 She currently lives in Chestnut Hill, PA.

 When we asked Sr. Meaghan why she was interested in taking on this role, she shared that, while she loved her job in education, she had started to hit a point where she was asking herself to think more deeply about what she loved most about her role.
 In doing so, she realized that what she really loved was working with the families.
-As her school shifted to virtual learning during the COVID-19 pandemic, Sr. Meaghan got a lot of hands on experiences in helping families to access much-needed resources.
+As her school shifted to virtual learning during the COVID-19 pandemic, Sr. Meaghan got a lot of hands-on experience in helping families to access much-needed resources.
 Serving her community was what she really loved.

 Thus, she decided to pursue a Master's degree in social work, and just graduated with her MSW in December of 2021.
 Ready to put her new degree to use, she was intrigued by Dawn's Place's mission.
 Indeed, she had volunteered at Dawn's Place when it first opened.
 She remembered that, when she first walked in, she "just fell in love with the atmosphere and the culture".
 She saw so many possibilities for building long-lasting relationships, providing love and care to residents, and being the support system that so many women need to heal from the trauma of trafficking.